After two of the worst snow seasons on record, how are we looking for Season 2025?

 Looking a bit further ahead I see temps milder than usual and quite a lot of moisture around which won’t be good for potential snow making leading into the season opening on June 11.

-If I had to throw out some dates for potential for snow, I’d say around the 26th-29th of May and then a follow up system around the middle of the first week of June.
+If I had to throw out some dates for potential for snow, I’d say around the 12th-13th of May and then a follow up system around the 21st-23rd of May.

 In summary